MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1_3/nf-d2d1_3-id2d1svgglyphstyle-setstroke.md

 Type: <b>UINT32</b>

-The the number of dashes in the dash array.
+The number of dashes in the dash array.

 ### -param dashOffset